+2020

+Key management:

+Compensation \$ 100,000 \$ 100,000

+Interest accrued on note payable 16,733 17,323

-2020 2019 Key management compensation \$ 100,000 - \$ 100,000 Director of the Company Options exercised 326,000 39,000 \$ 426,000 \$ 139,000
+Directors of the Company options exercised 120,000 326,000

+\$ 236,733 \$ 443,323

 The CEO, several principal scientists and directors have significant share holdings at this time that align their interests with those of all shareholders.
-Due to the Corporation's early stage of development and small size of the Corporation's management team and board, the Board's Nominating and Compensation Committee has maintained the Corporation's recent practice of not compensating executives or board members, other than those noted in notes 9 and 12.
+Due to the Corporation's early stage of development and small size of the Corporation's management team and board, the Board's Nominating and Compensation Committee has maintained the Corporation's recent practice of not compensating executives or board members, other than those noted in notes 9 and 11.
 As this compensation is not readily measurable, these expenses and the related services revenue have not been recorded.
-For the year ended September 30, 2020 there have been no such transactions, nor were there for the comparative period in the previous fiscal year.
+For the year ended September 30, 2021 there have been no such transactions, nor were there for the comparative period in the previous fiscal year.